 Types of Restraints

-The three variables of child seats (age, height, and weight) are applied across these various types of restraints:
+The four variables of child seats (age, height, and weight) are applied across these various types of restraints:

 Good to Know

 Here are some more details about the child seat laws, including what to do about recalls for child seats and replacing child seats.

 - NHTSA has bulletins that show recalls for different products

 - You can also keep up with recalls by registering the child seat after purchase

 - Child seats do “expire”!
 Child seats have a shelf-life of about six years.